Using MVP to test a WinForms app

 How do I tie these layers together?

-The easy way is to just create an instance of both when you need them.
+The easy way is to just create an instance of both when you need them, assuming there's nothing around that logic that you want to test.
+Personally, I don't care what the "launch calculator" button is doing.

 private void btnLaunchCalculator_Click(object sender, EventArgs e)